Please enter a valid 5-digit zip code!

 Wind, hydroelectric, geothermal, solar thermal, solar PV, and other solar energy systems: the assessed value of the system

-There are a number of benefits to home solar energy.
-You can raise your property values, qualify for tax benefits, and reduce emissions.
-With the right storage equipment, solar panels can also give you further energy independence and offer some protection from power outages.
+There are many advantages of home solar energy.
+You can reduce emissions, save money, and qualify for tax benefits.
+With the right storage equipment, solar panels can also give you additional energy security and offer some protection from power outages.

 Generally speaking, your energy bills will significantly decrease after you install solar panels.
 This is because you're using the energy you generate for free rather than buying it from your power company.
 In Wichita, the average amount someone can save is $1,686 per year.
-With net metering programs offered by many utilities, you could ultimately make a profit from your system once the payback period passes.
+With net metering programs offered by many utilities, you could ultimately make a profit from your system after the payback period concludes.

 You might be pleasantly surprised at how quickly you can get a return on investment from your solar panels.
 In perennially-sunny Wichita, you could make enough from your solar panels to recoup your investment in 10.2 years per 5 kW of rated capacity at maximum.